top of page

 So, you want to get into Stardom.

-You may have questions.
-Do I need to know Japanese?
+You may ask yourself: Do I need to know Japanese?
 What about time zone differences?
 What is their schedule?
 Worry not!
 Here are the basics to help you start watching immediately.

 What is Stardom?

 World Wonder Ring Stardom is an all-women’s pro wrestling company founded in 2010 by former head producer Rossy Ogawa.
 It was bought by Bushiroad in 2019, making it the sister promotion of New Japan Pro-Wrestling.
 Stardom is not a part of NJPW, but the two promotions do collaborate.
-NJPW has two women's belts that have been defended many times at Stardom events.
+NJPW even recently created two women's belts that regularly appear at Stardom events.

-Stardom showcases a much stiffer style than what you’d see in Western wrestling, but still expect all kinds of wrestling styles.
-Angles can range from serious, heart-wrenching storylines to outrageous and comedic antics.
-There's something here for everyone.
+Stardom showcases a much stiffer style than what you’d see in the West, but still expect all kinds of wrestling.
+Storylines can range from serious, heart-wrenching drama to outrageous, comedic antics.
+There's something for everyone.

-Japan mostly enforces a 20 count instead of a 10 count, as you’ll see in Stardom.
+Japanese promotions mostly enforce a 20-count instead of a 10-count, as you’ll see in Stardom.
 Refs are less likely to call for a DQ, too, in hopes of getting a decisive ending.
 Matches have time limits, and an announcer will announce throughout how much time has passed or how much time is left.

 How do I watch?